taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Over this backdrop, small ghostly close-up panels are scattered, showing different parts of 16 year old Min, large swaths of skin covered in proudly displayed, ecstatically dancing clan tatoos:
 * an eye, nose, and ear.
 The eye is determined, steely, and dilated with adrenaline and euphoria.
 The nose and ear are pierced with eSyrup metal, formed into plain, elegantly raw shapes with rounded edges.
 The brow is set and only slightly sweaty.
 The head is shaved and covered in tatoos of her achievements as a clan member and Arborist.
-* a strong and straight back, dominated by an eSyrup tatoo depicting a shallow coral ocean scene, ever-changing.
+* a strong and straight back, dominated by an eSyrup tatoo depicting the night sky above the Amazon, with stars, planets, and Orbiter vessels.
 * shoulder and neck from the front, collar bone straight in a relaxed line that is perfectly parallel to the bottom edge of the panel.
 Neck is a bit clenched, and tendrils of Min's back tatoo curl around from her back in comforting, fractal patterns.
 * legs, covered in line art encoding her family lineage, are folded in an easy lotus, covered in the soft folds of ritual clothing appropriate for the ascent of a Journeyhume Arborist to the status of Expert Crafter: Tree Surfer.